Tay Street: Architects

 Robert Smirke designed the Sheriff Court and County Buildings, which were built in 1819.

 Glasgow's John Honeyman designed St Matthew's Church, by far the most prominent structure on the street, erected in 1871.

 Perth architect Andrew Heiton was responsible for 26 Tay Street, completed around 1873, the Victoria Buildings, dating to 1872, 46–52 Tay Street (possibly), completed in 1870, and the municipal building that runs between 8 and 18 Tay Street, which were built in 1881.

-David Smart designed the building at 54 Tay Street (part of 1–3 South Street), which was built between 1863 and 1866.
+David Smart designed the building at 1–3 South Street, at the corner of Tay Street, which was built between 1863 and 1866.
 His office was located in the Victoria Buildings at 42 Tay Street.

-John Young's effort was Perth's former museum building, built between 1879 and 1881, which backs up to the Greyfriars Burial Ground.
+John Young's effort was Perth's former museum building, built between 1879 and 1881, which adjoins Greyfriars Burial Ground.
 The building was extended in 1895, and a fire in 1987 resulted in the northern end being demolished and rebuilt.

 George Penrose Kennedy Young designed the municipal building at the corner of 2 High Street, which was erected in 1899.
 His firm also designed the extension of the fire-damaged Perth Museum.